Consumption in Italy

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Industrial output collapsed 28.4% in March on a month-on-month, seasonally-adjusted basis.
+Industrial output decreased 1.4% in November on a month-on-month, seasonally-adjusted basis.

-The IHS Markit manufacturing Purchasing Managers’ Index (PMI) crashed to 31.1 in April from 40.3 in March, amid widespread Covid-19 shutdowns.
+The IHS Markit manufacturing Purchasing Managers’ Index (PMI) rose to 52.8 in December from 51.5 in November.